Simon-He95/simon.me/pages/posts/ToolsFunction.md

 - params:
   - target: string | HTMLElement The target element
   - options: { dragStart: (e) => void /* Press */, dragMove: (e) => void /* Drag and drop */, dragEnd: (e) => void /* Drag and drop */ }
+    - trigger: Boolean /* defaults to false, triggered when moving on the container, and only when pressed to move on the target element when true */
 ```javascript
 dragEvent('#main', {
   dragStart(e) {